ODIQueensland/data-curator-help/provenance-information-template.md

 ### Where was the data collected?

 - Provide the geographic area this data spans (its spatial coverage).

-### What does null mean?

-- How should null values in the data be interpreted - as an unknown value, missing value, or the value is not applicable?

 ### How was the data processed for publication?